-SHARE GIFT America was founded by
+SHARE GIFT was Founded By

-Annabelle Seungah Choi and Madeline Myungsuh Choi
+Seungah Choi and Myungsuh Choi

 “Volunteering, plain and simple, is good for the heart and the soul.”

 When we first moved to the Bay Area, my sister and I were looking for a way to continue giving back to the community through Share Gift.
 Through a series of coincidences, we ended up meeting Katelyn at Cupertino Healthcare and Wellness Center.
 We became volunteers at the Center the very next week.
 That was more than two years ago.

 It was a bit awkward at first.
 We had a huge learning curve to overcome as we became familiar with new residents, their diseases and how best to help them.
 We soon learned a very important fact: these residents were people — just like us.
 Over time, we came to the realization that giving yourself doesn’t require big grandiose gestures, but more often than not, the smallest acts meant the most to people.
 Sitting and talking, holding a hand, asking about one’s day, opening mail, organizing files, or even just straightening up an area of the room was a huge help to the residents.
 As minimal as these efforts seemed to us, we soon realized these small gestures had the biggest impact.
 Residents with Center have the same cognitive abilities as you and me, but their muscles stop working, so their ability to move, eat, and sometimes even breathe is compromised.
 That’s where volunteers can really make a difference.
 It’s not that these individuals don’t want to pick up that piece of mail that has fallen on the floor; they simply can’t.
 These small acts mean the world to a resident.